 Transitions are moments of leaving a past that has been reasonably steady and familiar for a future that will be different.
 In times of transition, now is the bridge between a long-standing past and a discontinuous, strange and unpredictable future.
 The bridge may be short and shakey, long and arduous, or anywhere in between.
 Transitions of all sorts however require leaving elements of your past behind and moving forward to a new future.

-Life transitions come at many junctures in a lifetime in addition to during adolescence.
-They may arrive as graduations, job changes, weddings, births of children, deaths of parents and other loved ones, marriage problems, divorce, war, natural disasters, sudden shifts into or out of wealth or fame (think Gabby Douglas or Missy Franklin) or, as in the case of the short musings below, a move to a new city.
+Life transitions come at many junctures in a lifetime in addition to the graduations that mark the ends of the school-based stages of adolescence.
+Transitions may arrive as job changes, weddings, births of children, deaths of parents and other loved ones, marriage problems, divorce, war, natural disasters, sudden shifts into or out of wealth or fame or, as in the case of the short musings below, a move to a new city.

 Alyssa Kapnik, author of the blog For a Day, wrote the following autobiographical musings just before her recent move to take a job in a faraway city.